dhnt/dhnt/dhnt.md

 ## Alphabet

-DHNT only includes 26 characters in the hex range of [61-7a] from [UTF-8](https://www.utf8-chartable.de/unicode-utf8-table.pl)
+DHNT includes 26 characters from [UTF-8](https://www.utf8-chartable.de/unicode-utf8-table.pl) in the hex range [61-7a]

+a b c d e f g h i j k l m n o p q r s t u v w x y z

-It is divided into two categories: vowel in the first column and consonant in the rest and divided into five vowel groups as arranged in the following alphabet chart.
+It is divided into two categories: vowels (5) in the first column and consonants (21) in the rest and arranged into five vowel groups as shown in the following alphabet table.

 |  |  |  |  |  |  |
 |--|--|--|--|--|--|